-The accompanying interim consolidated financial statements have been prepared using accounting principles, procedures and reporting practices generally accepted in Vietnam.
-Accordingly, the accompanying interim consolidated balance sheet, the interim consolidated income statement, the interim consolidated cash flow statement and the notes to the interim consolidated financial statements and their utilization are not designed for those who are not informed about Vietnam's accounting principles, procedures and reporting practices and furthermore are not intended to present the interim consolidated financial position, results of interim consolidated operations and interim consolidated cash flows of the Bank and its subsidiaries in accordance with accounting principles and practices generally accepted in countries other than Vietnam.
+The accompanying consolidated financial statements have been prepared using accounting principles, procedures and reporting practices generally accepted in Vietnam.
+Accordingly, the accompanying consolidated balance sheet, the consolidated income statement, the consolidated cash flow statement and the notes to the consolidated financial statements and their utilization are not designed for those who are not informed about Vietnam's accounting principles, procedures and practices and furthermore are not intended to present the consolidated financial position, results of consolidated operations and consolidated cash flows in accordance with accounting principles and practices generally accepted in countries other than Vietnam.

-Items or balances required by Decision No. 16/2007/QD-NHNN dated 18 April 2007 and Circular No. 49/2014/TT-NHNN dated 31 December 2014 issued by the SBV stipulating the interim consolidated financial statements reporting mechanism for credit institutions that are not shown in these interim consolidated financial statements indicate nil balance.
+Items or balances required by Decision No. 16/2007/QD-NHNN dated 18 April 2007 and Circular No. 49/2014/TT-NHNN dated 31 December 2014 issued by the SBV stipulating the financial statements reporting mechanism for credit institutions that are not shown in these consolidated financial statements indicate nil balance.